Workers' Union: Formation

 Beard defeated Morley in the 1913 presidential election, his victory coming on the back of the recruitment of large numbers of semi-skilled engineering workers in the West Midlands by him, Arthur Ellery, and Julia Varley.
 The union also recruited strongly among agricultural workers, with Sidney Box and R. O. Hornagold being the principal organisers.

-On formation, the union affiliated to the Trades Union Congress (TUC) and the General Federation of Trade Unions, but it left both bodies in 1900, as a money-saving measure.
-It attempted to rejoin the TUC in 1913, but was blocked by other unions which claimed that it was poaching their members.
-The union was a founder member of the Labour Representation Committee, and remained affiliated as it became the Labour Party.
-Despite its original aim of sponsoring labour candidates, it was unable to do so until 1918.
-However, Duncan managed to gain the sponsorship of the Amalgamated Society of Engineers, and served as an MP from 1906 onwards.
-The union's leadership supported World War I, with both Beard and Duncan joining the British Workers' League, although they left in 1918 when it supported anti-Labour Party Parliamentary candidates.
+In 1913 the Workers' Union attempted to rejoin the TUC, but was blocked by other unions which claimed that it was poaching their members.
+The union's leadership supported First World War, with both Beard and Duncan joining the British Workers' League, although they left in 1918 when it supported anti-Labour Party Parliamentary candidates.
 Duncan and Morley stood for the Labour Party in the 1918 UK general election, but both were unsuccessful.
 Neil Maclean, a union member, did win a seat with the backing of the Independent Labour Party, and in 1919 he was elected to the union's executive.

-The union's growth stalled during World War I, but then leapt dramatically in 1918, reaching 495,000 by the end of the year, making it the largest trade union in the country.
+The union's growth stalled during the First World War, but then leapt dramatically in 1918, reaching 495,000 by the end of the year, making it the largest trade union in the country.
 It tried to recruit more women, and by the end of the war had twenty women organisers, who succeeded to take women's membership from 5,000 to 80,000 by the end of the war.
 The union also recruited among Belgian refugee engineers, who at the end of the war were transferred to the Belgian Metal Workers' Union.
-A large number of small, localised unions amalgamated in, with the National Farm and Dairy Workers' Union and Anglesey Workers' Union boosting agricultural membership, which peaked at around 120,000, and the National Union of Government Employees, led by Arthur Gourd, boosting membership in dockyards, which peaked at about 25,000.
+A large number of small, localised unions amalgamated in, with the National Farm and Dairy Workers' Union and Anglesey Workers' Union boosting agricultural membership—which peaked at around 120,000—and the National Union of Government Employees, led by Arthur Gourd, boosting membership in dockyards—which peaked at about 25,000.
 Expansion allowed the opening of an arbitration department, led by William Kelly, and the opening of new headquarters in Golders Green.
 A divisional structure was adopted in 1915, with Beard, Dallas, Ellery, Giles, Harris, Kerr, Morley and Titt appointed to head the new divisions, supplemented after the war by William Adamson, Gourd, Hugh Lawrie, Tom Macnamara (soon succeeded by Alf Edmonds), and James McKeag.

-In addition, the union led a successful general strike on the Isle of Man, and opened branches in Gibraltar, Malta and Tangier.
+In July 1918, the union led a general strike on the Isle of Mann.
+The strike was successful, with demands being met by Lieutenant Governor of Mann, George Somerset, who resigned his Governorship in December that year.